 China has a rich history that spans countless centuries, making a study of its cultural practices over time an extraordinarily interesting academic endeavour.
 I look forward to supporting my students to learn about the significant political, military and social discourses that have shaped this world power - and its many dynamic dynasties.

-A China historian with a primary research interest in the Ming period (1366-1644), I have published well-received books and articles on the political, military and social aspects of the penultimate Chinese dynasty.
-My ten-year stint in Hong Kong stimulated a second research interest in the history of teacher education in the former British colony.
-After jointly completing an annotated translation of a seventeenth-century Chinese memoir, I have begun working on a book project on chaste women of Ming China.
+A China historian with a primary research interest in the Ming period (1368-1644), I have published well-received books and articles on the political, military and social aspects of the penultimate Chinese dynasty.
+My ten-year stint in Hong Kong stimulated a second research interest in the history of teacher education in the first special administrative region of China.
+After jointly completing an annotated translation of a seventeenth-century Chinese memoir, I have begun collaboratively working on a book project on chaste women of late imperial China.

 My teaching career has taken me from Nanjing to Hong Kong and finally to London.
-Since joining Huron in the summer of 2005, I have taught eight courses on the history of China, East Asia, and non-Western world.
-Four of them, i.e. “Crime and Punishment in Imperial China,” “Political Assassination,” “War and Memory in East Asia,” and “Sex, Law, and Society in Imperial China,” were designed by me and have been popular among the students.
-A new half course on women’s changing status in East Asia will be offered in 2019-2020.
+Since joining Huron in the summer of 2005, I have taught more than ten courses on the history of China, East Asia, and the World.
+Seven of them, i.e. “China: Current Issues in Historical Context,” “Women in East Asia,” “Chinese Woman Biography,” “Crime and Punishment in Imperial China,” “Political Assassination,” “War and Memory in East Asia,” and “Sex, Law, and Society in Imperial China,” were designed and introduced after my arrival.

 Universities and Degrees awarded:

 - D., East Asian Studies, University of Toronto

 - Late Ming Literati and Their Social Worlds